wp-plugins/ad-injection/readme.txt

 5. Have you selected the correct insertion mode in the 'Ad insertion mode' section?
 6. The plugin inserts adverts after the closing HTML paragraph tag </p>.
 If the ads aren't appearing where you expect, check where your </p> tags are.

-If you are using WP Super Cache.
+= If you are using WP Super Cache. =

 1. Have you enabled the WP Super Cache 'mfunc' mode? (in the Ad insertion mode and dynamic ad display restrictions pane)
 2. Are your WP Super Cache settings correct?
 It must be in 'Legacy' mode.
 3. If you are using WP Minify as well then turn off the HTML minification as this strips out the mfunc tags that Ad Injection uses to check if the adverts should be inserted.

-If you are using WP Minify
+= If you are using WP Minify =

 1. Turn off the HTML minification mode if you are also using WP Super Cache.
 HTML minification strips out the mfunc tags that Ad Injection needs to inject its ads.
 2. If you use the 'Place Minified JavaScript in footer' then try turning it off.

-If you are getting errors when using the plugin check the following.
+= If you are getting errors when using mfunc mode check the following =

+1. Are there ad data directories in the plugin directory?
+The path will be:

+'/wp-content/plugins/ad-injection-data/.

-1. Is there an 'ads' directory in the plugin directory?
-The path will probably be: '/wp-content/plugins/ad-injection/ads/'.
-If not create the ads directory and make sure it is writeable by the plugin (chmod 0755 will do, chmod 0750 is better).
+If not create this directory and make sure it is writeable by the plugin (chmod 0755 will do, chmod 0750 is better).

-2. Are there text files in the ads directory?
+2. Are there text files in the ads directories?
 The ad code that you enter into the ad boxes should get saved in text files in the ads directory.

 3. Has the config file been created?
-It should be at '/wp-content/plugins/ad-injection/ad-injection-config.php'.
-If not make sure the '/wp-content/plugins/ad-injection/' directory is writeable (chmod 0750 is best, chmod 0755 will do).
+It should be at '/wp-content/ad-injection-config.php'.
+If not make sure the '/wp-content/' directory is writeable (chmod 0750 is best, chmod 0755 will do).

+= Errors after uninstalling the plugin =

+If you get an error like:

+'Warning: include_once(/homepages/xx/dxxxx/htdocs/blog/wp-content/plugins/ad-injection/adshow.php) [function.include-once]: failed to open stream: No such file or directory in /homepages/xx/dxxxx/htdocs/blog/ on line xx'

+Then you need to delete your cache.
+The references to the Ad Injection includes are still in your cached files, deleting the cache will get rid of them.

+= Reporting bugs =

 If you do get any errors please use the 'Report a bug or give feedback' link on the plugin to send me the error details.
 If things go so badly wrong that you can't even get to the settings page please send me an email via [this contact form](http://www.reviewmylife.co.uk/contact-us/ "contact form").

-For more information visit [reviewmylife](http://www.reviewmylife.co.uk/blog/2010/12/06/ad-injection-plugin-wordpress/ "reviewmylife blog").

 == Screenshots ==